 The original Lina Stores deli was open for 75 years in Soho, giving them plenty of time to get things right before opening this, their first restaurant.
 Counter dining on the ground floor allows you to see all the action - and the pasta, as you'd expect, is great.

 This was Yotam Ottolenghi's first full-blown London restaurant, following in the footsteps of his still-crazily popular delis.
-Expect plenty of sharing dishes - there's also two communal dining/chef's tables in the basement.
+The menu features plenty of sharing dishes - signatures include their courgette and manouri fritters and Valdeón cheesecake.

 Pastaio is Italian for someone who makes pasta by hand - something you'll see plenty of in this venture by Stevie Parle (Dock Kitchen, Rotorino, Palatino, Craft) in Soho.
 Fast, casual and good value - particularly for this area - the pasta is super and the Prosecco slushies a must.

-Randall and Aubin is a Soho institution, having been here for over 20 years.
-And there's a reason for it - eating here is a lot of fun.
+Randall & Aubin is a Soho institution, having been here for over 20 years.
+And there's a reason for its longevity - eating here is a lot of fun.
 There's a big emphasis on sustainability, on French and British seafood classics - as well as some great rotisserie chicken.

 This restaurant is from Jason Atherton and, to date, his only one in Soho.
-Expect a very British menu, with plenty of starters in jars too.
 As with all of Atherton's places, the bar is just as important - so make time to head upstairs for a cocktail or three.
+There's also a lovely chef's counter restaurant hidden away in the basement.

-This is the first of Neil Rankin's Temper restaurants, taking over a huge basement spot in Soho.
+This is the first of the Temper restaurants, taking over a huge basement spot in Soho.
 The room is dominated by a central kitchen where all the smoking happens.
 From that you can expect tacos, meat piled onto freshly baked flatbread and a lot of mezcal.

 The French House is mainly known as a classic Soho pub - but it also has a dining room upstairs.
 It's a small affair - it almost feels like a private dining room - but it's hosted some great names.
-Currently, it's home to ex-Merchants Tavern chef Neil Borthwick who's cooking up French classics.
+It's now home to ex-Merchants Tavern chef Neil Borthwick who's cooking up French classics.

 Hands down one of the best counter dining experience in town, albeit not the quietest one.
 Expect a Jerusalem-style menu here, with additional influences from Southern Spain and Italy, North Africa through to the Levant.
 You can grab a table at the back - but try for the full-on counter experience if you can.